ibm-cloud-docs/Cloudant/accounts/account.md

 or even with other accounts.

 By default,
-an API key has no permissions to anything.
+an API key has no permissions.
 It must be given permissions explicitly.

 After you generate the API key,